Where to Go in Shenzhen 2026: Top 10 Best Places to Visit

 Nantou Ancient City

-The air was filled with the earthy scent of aged wood and incense from the nearby temples.
-As I strolled, I passed bustling markets, small tea houses, and artisans crafting traditional goods.
+The air smelled like the earthy scent of aged wood and incense from the nearby temples.
+As I looked around, I passed bustling markets, small tea houses, and artisans crafting traditional goods.

 📖 About Nantou Ancient City